-New PSAB standard PS3260 - Liability for Contaminated Sites has to be implemented effective for year ending December 31, 2015.
-This standard requires the City to account for and report liabilities associated with remediation cost of contaminated sites.
+PSAB standard PS3260 - Liability for Contaminated Sites was implemented effective for year ending December 31, 2015.
+This standard required the City to account for and report liabilities associated with remediation cost of contaminated sites.

 For budget purposes, the City budgets for the cash cost of remediation, when required for contaminated sites.